February 4, 2020

 Considering all that is required for record keeping and monitoring of sterilizers, manual or combination of manual and automated systems appear to have great potential for failure of the system.
 As previously mentioned, it is labour intensive and time consuming to manually label and record all the necessary information, decreasing the potential for compliance as well as risk management.

 Automating these processes by implementing sterilization tracking technology that integrates all the necessary elements for record keeping and monitoring results offers an excellent solution to enhancing compliance, reducing risks and increasing efficiency in instrument reprocessing.
 There are many of these types of systems available, but most are developed for use in hospital settings, however, there are several systems developed or adapted for use in dental offices.
-These systems are SterilWize – https://wize.ai/, SteriLog https://sterilog.ca/ and DentalSteriTrack https://steritrack.com/.
+These systems are SterilWize – https://wize.ai/, SteriLog https://sterilog.ca/ and DentalSteriTrack https://steritrack.com, and Steritraces https://steritraces.com.
 While there are similarities in how the systems record information, there is a critical difference in labeling of the instrument pouches or cassettes.
-SteriLog, Steritraces and DentalSteriTrack are designed to have labels placed on the packages or cassettes after sterilization, which is not compliant with Public Health Ontario and Canadian Standards Group (CSA) document on Canadian medical device reprocessing.6 Labels must be placed on pouches or cassettes before they are placed in the sterilizer and remain securely attached during the sterilization process and when the instruments are stored.
-SterilWize is designed to allow labeling of the packages prior to sterilization to meet these requirements.
-The system uses bar-coded labels that can withstand the sterilization cycle and will remain on the packages in storage.
-If a system that requires labeling after sterilization is used, there is a risk that in some cases the labels may not be placed before the instruments are put in storage, thus making the record keeping process incomplete.
+Steritraces and DentalSteriTrack are designed to have labels placed on the packages or cassettes after sterilization, which is not compliant with Public Health Ontario and Canadian Standards Group (CSA) document on Canadian medical device reprocessing.6 Labels must be placed on pouches or cassettes before they are placed in the sterilizer and remain securely attached during the sterilization process and when the instruments are stored.
+SteriLog and SterilWize, in contrast, are designed to allow labeling of the packages prior to sterilization to meet these requirements.
+These systems use bar-coded labels that can withstand the sterilization cycle and will remain on the packages in storage.
+If a system that requires labeling after sterilization is used there is a risk that in some cases the labels may not be placed before the instruments a put in storage, thus making the record keeping process incomplete.

 There are many opportunities for errors in instrument reprocessing, any of which may cause a failure of the sterilization process and potentially put patients at risk of an infectious disease transmission.
 The RCDSO and PHAC have clear guidelines for instrument reprocessing, that if followed, will help to minimize the risk of processing errors.
 There are always the human factors to consider, however.
 OHCW’s may be inadequately trained and/or inexperienced, or they may be rushed due to scheduling or staffing issues.
 No matter what the cause, reducing the possibility of human error in instrument reprocessing can significantly reduce the risk of an infection prevention breach, as well as reduce liability to a dental practice or facility.
 Automating this process can reduce risk, increase compliance and enhance efficiency.